htranin/classificationXray/README.md

 ### Documentation on <code>auto_gaiaglade.py</code>

+Prerequisite: download the GLADE catalog from [this directory](https://drive.google.com/drive/u/2/folders/13lO24K2QGayuX4GPapm2U7Xo4Zps-G-Y
+) and place it in the same folder.

 <code>auto_gaiaglade.py</code> augments the X-ray catalog by adding information about the source distance and motion.

 Proper motions and Gaia-based distances (from Bailer-Jones et al. 2021) are added to those sources having a Gaia counterpart identified in the previous step.
 The X-ray mean luminosity based on this distance is then computed.
 This luminosity <code>Lx_2</code> should not be used for extragalactic sources.